-In this section we discuss whether the Vickrey-Clarke-Groves (VCG) solution can be compatible and implemented by a rent-seeking bidding agency.
-It is shown that, if we scale the analysis over the spirit of standard competitive equilibrium analysis by using the LEF criterion in the present framework, then a profitable way to collude does not exist except by achieving the VCG outcome.
+In this section we show that, if we scale the analysis over the spirit of standard competitive equilibrium analysis by using the LEF criterion in the present framework, then a profitable way to collude does not exist except by achieving the VCG outcome.
 In other words, if deviations are managed by members according to the argument of local indifference then the GSP auction becomes collusion-proof and the equivalence with the Vickrey-Clarke-Groves solution is restored and unique.